 - Service Area 1 has a year 2019 population estimate of 172,000 persons.
 It is expected to attain growth of 10,000 new residents by the year 2028 and 17,000 new residents in total by the year 2041, amounting to average annual growth rates in the range of 0.5 per cent.
 New population growth is largely attributable to the Central Erin Mills Major Node with Streetsville and residential lands located along the Ninth Line primarily making up the remainder. - Service Area 2 has an estimated population of 151,000 persons and is forecasted to receive 7,000 new residents over the planning outlook.
-Of the 17,000 persons projected to be added in Service Area 2 by the year 2041, the Uptown Major Node is expected to accommodate much of the Service Area's share of population growth over the next two decades.

-- Service Area 3's population is anticipated to fluctuate between 32,000 and 33,000 persons during the planning period and until the year 2041. - Service Area 4's population estimated at 102,000 persons - is forecasted to add 4,000 persons by 2028 and a total of 8,000 persons by the year 2041. - Service Area 5 contains Mississauga's largest population total, with a year 2019 estimate of 198,000 persons.
+Of the 17,000 persons projected to be is forecasted to add 4,000 persons by 2028 and a total of 8,000 persons by the year 2041. - Service Area 5 contains Mississauga's largest population total, with a year 2019 estimate of 198,000 persons.
 This Service Area is projected to accommodate the greatest share of city-wide population growth for both the master planning and longer-term outlooks in terms of total population numbers.
-Although the average annual growth rate is forecast at 1 per cent over the planning horizon, the area is expected to add 19,000 new residents by the year 2028 and over 43,000 new residents by the year 2028 and over 43,000 new residents by the year 2041.
+Although the average annual growth rate is forecast at 1 per cent over the planning horizon, the area is expected to add 19,000 new residents by the year 2028 and over 43,000 new residents by the year 2041.
 Virtually all growth is projected to occur in Service Area 5's Downtown nodes and corridors, in line with the City's planned focus on higher density intensification and infill developments in the area. - Service Area 6 has an estimated 104,000 persons with forecasts adding 12,000 persons over the next 10 years and 33,000 persons by the year 2041.
 The Lakeview Neighbourhood is expected to accommodate most of the 10 year share of growth and beyond whereas the Port Credit East and West Neighbourhoods and Community Nodes are also expected to collectively accommodate a significant population increase by 2041.